London Theatre Shows in April 2027

 April is one of the busiest months for family theatre trips, thanks to the Easter holidays and warmer spring days.
 With time off school and plenty of daytime performances available, it’s a great opportunity to plan a fun theatre day in London.

-Top picks often include long-running family-favourite shows like The Lion King and Harry Potter and The Cursed Child, along with Easter holiday specials, a great option for families looking for something seasonal during the school break.
+Top picks often include long-running family-favourite shows like The Lion King musical and Harry Potter and The Cursed Child play, along with Easter holiday specials, a great option for families looking for something seasonal during the school break.

 With lots of families booking during the break, it’s worth securing your tickets early.
 However, some performances still offer discounts, especially for weekday shows and matinees.